rkgith01/currency-api/README.md

 This API is developed by Raj Kapadia.
 For any queries or support, please leave a comment.

 © 2024 Raj Kapadia

----

-Feel free to customize the content further based on your preferences or additional details you'd like to include.